-First up, choreographer Carlos Pons Guerra presents a selection of work that focuses on the inspiration and insight into life as artist.
-Carlos will host an exciting programme which includes an exclusive online premiere of his 2018 works TORO; a live interview with choreographer Annabelle Lopez Ochoa; an Instagram take-over and a specially curated Spotify playlist.
+Carlos Pons Guerra will present a selection of work that focuses on inspiration and insight into life as an artist.
+Carlos will host an exciting programme on the DX website that includes an exclusive online premiere of his 2018 works; TORO, a live interview with choreographer Annabelle Lopez Ochoa, an Instagram take-over and a specially curated Spotify playlist.

 Carlos shares some of the kitschiest, most melodramatic and uplifting tracks from some of his works.
-A mostly Latin, highly camp playlist to kick off your weekend (frozen margaritas sadly not included).
+A mostly Latin, highly camp playlist to kick of your weekend (frozen margaritas sadly not included).

 Anything, and everything, by Pedro Almodóvar